Dr Sylvia de Mars

-ESRC IAA funding, £9975, alongside Colin Murray (Newcastle) and Aoife O'Donoghue and Ben Warwick (Durham) for a project titled Constitutional Conundrums: Northern Ireland, the EU and Human Rights
+ESRC IAA funding, £19924, alongside Colin Murray (Newcastle), Aoife O'Donoghue (Durham) and Ben Warwick (Birmingham) for a project titled Constitutional Conundrums: Northern Ireland, the EU and Human Rights

 BA/Leverhulme Small Research Grant, £3380, for a project titled Regulating Healthcare Access in a Citizens' Europe: Lessons from the US

 For a project titled The Indirect Pressures of EU Free Movement of Persons on Domestic Healthcare Regulation: The EU-Compatibility of Healthcare Access Rules in Belgium, the Netherlands, the UK and Ireland: